 To fly, your drone contains four propellers (blades) that manage airflow.
 Two of these propellers spin in a clockwise direction, while the other two spin in a counterclockwise direction.
 Each one includes a motor that controls the rotational speed.
 Furthermore, the drone’s direction is determined by the rotation rate of the pair of propellers.
 This is true for all types of drones, including small recreational drones for fishing and drones under 250 grams.

 The buttons on the controller are usually not labeled, especially on cheaper ones.
 This is why the location of the headless mode activator must always be checked in the manual.
 How can you tell if it’s turned on or not?
-All you have to do now is turn it on and test the controller.
-The model is already active if you move the joystick to the right and the drone goes in the same direction.
+All you have to do now is launch the drone and test the controller.
+The headless mode is already turned on if you move the joystick to the right and the drone goes in the same direction.
 It’s not yet active if it goes in the opposite direction.

 It’s not impossible to encounter difficulties in determining the drone’s true direction after a few minutes in the air.
 As a matter of fact, you could make a direction to the left when you should have made it to the right.
 This is when the headless mode comes into play.